Designing and Evaluating AI Margin Notes in Document Reader Software: Experimental Method

 \subsection{Task}

 The primary experimental task was composed of two stages.
 First, a \emph{reading stage}, where participants read non-fiction documents that were approximately 500 words each.
 For each document, they interacted with an LLM assistant using a different technique that represents a variation within the design parameter under evaluation.
 Second, a \emph{test stage}, where participants completed reading comprehension tests about each document.
 Each test consisted of six multiple choice questions.
 The documents and questions were developed by Wallace et al. \cite{WallaceReadingPassages} and were designed by a learning and reading specialist to be suitable for an eighth grade reading level.\footnote{Note that we slightly modified the wording of some questions, as we noticed that some questions could be successfully answered by looking at the wording of other questions.
+Our versions of these questions and the associated documents are included in the supplementary materials.
 At the time of writing this paper, Wallace et al.'s license agreement permits reuse, modification, public display, and redistribution for non-commercial research purposes.} This is representative of documents targeted for the general public \cite{nngroupLegibilityReadability}.